 Subconsciously, we become focused on survival.
 Often our instinct is to freeze.
 Our capacity for complexity and compassion narrows as our body goes into conservation mode.
 If I am in a place of danger, my brain wants to make sure that all the energy is allocated for one single task, staying alive.

-This is a snow globe, imagine this is you and the water inside the ball is your brain, or your capacity to process; the snowflakes are your worries, your thoughts, the stuff in your head that keeps you up at night or gives you anxiety during the day.
+Imagine a snow globe, imagine the globe is you and the water inside the ball is your brain, or your capacity to process; the snowflakes are your worries, your thoughts, the stuff in your head that keeps you up at night or gives you anxiety during the day.
 From the moment you wake up, this is how it is.

 Your worries and thoughts are all over the place and you can’t see anything, not even the Christmas tree inside the snow globe.
 What you need to do is set the snow globe on the table and allow the storm inside to settle.
 This is the RELAX state.
 You see everything is still there, but instead of complete chaos, there is clarity.
 You can now see what is inside because your mind is more relaxed.
 This is the state that will prepare you for the next and final piece…